roycuadra/Task-Manager/README.md

 ## Key Features

-1. **Real-Time Data Synchronization**: The application fetches and displays tasks from Firestore in real-time using the `onSnapshot` method.
+1. **Real-Time Data Synchronization**: The application fetches and displays tasks from Firestore in real-time.

 2. **Add Task Functionality**: Users can add new tasks by entering task details into the input field and clicking the "Add Task" button.
-Task addition is handled by the `addTodo` function.

 3. **Input Sanitization**: User input is sanitized using DOMPurify to prevent XSS attacks before adding it to the Firestore database.